How Hard is the Navajo Loop Trail?

 Now all that said: we saw a TON of kids on this hike, of all ages.
 And most of them were complaining!
 Ha….”Are we done?
 Are we there yet?!”
 Many versions of that.
 So if you’re a parent, I’d take a look at the photos below & make your own call.
 But if your kids have never hiked before: I would NOT make this their first hike ~ you might scare them off hiking.

-Photos of the Navajo Loop Trail
+Photos of Navajo Loop Trail

-The photos below are meant to give you an idea of what the Navajo Loop Trail is like from start to finish: I took photos at pretty much every major juncture.
+The photos below are meant to give you an idea of what Navajo Loop Trail is like from start to finish: I took photos at pretty much every major juncture.
 With the amount of kids we saw, I definitely wouldn’t call this a dangerous hike: but I would exercise caution & stay away from the canyon’s edge.

 Top Tip for Hiking the Navajo Loop Trail: Wear comfortable hiking or running shoes with GOOD TREAD that you feel comfortable walking up & down steep terrain in (that can be slightly gravelly in spots).

-Guide to Hiking the Navajo Loop Trail
+Guide to Hiking Navajo Loop Trail

 Here are photos of the steeper “Switchbacks Section” of Navajo Loop….the “Wall Street” section was closed during our visit, so we went up & down the switchbacks instead of doing a full loop.